Did you miss us? Of course you did.

 Of course, this thought occurred to me as I watched news coverage of the – allegedly – bipartisan health care reform summit yesterday.

 Well, to hell with bipartisanship.
-Sometimes, teamwork can screw [...]
+Sometimes, teamwork can screw things [...]

 photo by Thomas Favre-Bulle.
 Used via Creative Commons.